jxbz/madam/pytorch/cGAN/README.md

 instead of `init.constant_(m.bias.data, 0.0)`
 - Initialise self-attention gamma using `self.gamma = nn.Parameter(torch.ones(1))`
 instead of `self.gamma = nn.Parameter(torch.ones(1))`

+These changes were made since a multiplicative update has no effect on a parameter intialised to zero.

 ## Acknowledgements
 - The self attention block implementation is originally by https://github.com/zhaoyuzhi.